fpv5026/STAT184-Sec1-Felicia/README.md

 When looking at the resulting plot, we see that female's have a higher admission rate in major A,B,D, and F (A being the highest with around 10% difference in admission rates).
 In contrast, males have a higher admission rate in major C, E, and other.

 Therefore, we can conclude that gender does plays a significant role in a students chance of admission at UC Berkeley in 1973 depending on what major they are choosing to go into.

+# Contact
+I hope you enjoyed learning about the Berkeley Dataset with me and discovering whether or not gender does played a significant role in a students chance of admission at UC Berkeley in 1973  Please let me know if you have any further questions.
+You can contact me at **fpv5026@psu.edu**.
+Thank you!